stefan-hoeck/idris2-rhone/src/Doc/Basics.md

 ## Static Networks: Parallelisation and Broadcasting

-A typical use case consists of collecting input from several sources, passing them through distinct streaming networks and collecting the results afterwards.
+A typical use case consists of collecting input from several sources, passing them through distinct stream networks and collecting the results afterwards.
 For instance, consider an application collecting mouse clicks: Their x and y coordinates plus the button clicked.
 We'd like to transform each piece of data differently: